zserge/zserge.github.io/input/six.md

 	i'm using six IRC client and it's the best! <-- Jane reads this wnat to try it?                             <-- and this, too

-Another piece of sugar is autoreply.
-When someone send you a message and you press `<tab>` his nickname is written as a recepient of your next
+Another piece of sugar is auto-reply.
+When someone send you a message and you press `<tab>` his nickname is written as a recipient of your next
 message:

 	<john> hi!